How to create a Debian VM in Proxmox and configure networking

-ISO image from the content drop-down and select the ISO file you want to upload.
+ISO image from the content drop-down.
+After this, you can select the ISO file that you would like to upload.
 Click the

-Once the upload finishes, you will see the ISO file in GUI.
+Once the uploading is finished, you will get the see the ISO file in GUI.

-Now that we have the ISO file uploaded, click on the
+Now that we uploaded the ISO file, click on the

 Create VM button from the top.

-This will open up a pop-up to create a virtual machine.
+Then a pop-up will open to create a virtual machine.

-Name to your virtual machine.
-You can use the default values for other fields.
+Name .
+You are allowed to use the default values for the other fields as well.
 Click

-Next to go to the OS tab.
-Select
+Next to go on to the OS tab.
+After that, select

-local storage and choose the ISO image you have uploaded.
+local storage and choose the ISO image that you uploaded.
 On Guest OS type, select

 5.x-2.6 Kernel in the version dropdown.

-Discard option, this will make sure that a TRIM action in the guest OS will discard the storage space used by deleted files.
+Discard option, this will make sure that a TRIM action in the guest OS will remove the storage space used by deleted files.

-You also have the option to choose Raw disk image(raw) or QEMU image format(qcow2). raw is slightly faster than qcow2 as it has very little overhead and no associated metadata.
-Where qcow2 offers additions features such as compression, AES encryption, and incremental backups.
-Choose according to your use-case.
+You also have the option to choose Raw disk image(raw) or QEMU image format(qcow2).
+Raw is a little bit faster than qcow2 as it has very little overhead and no associated metadata.
+Where qcow2 offers extra features such as compression, AES encryption, and incremental backups.
+Choose based on your use-case.

 Next to go to the CPU tab.

-CPU tab, select the numbers of CPU core you want to assign to the VM.
+CPU tab, select the amount of CPU cores you want to give to the Virtual Machine.

-Memory tab, provide the amount of RAM you want to assign to guest VM.
+Memory tab, provide the amount of RAM you want to give to the guest Virtual Machine.

 Network settings, leave the default settings, and click